-- A new UK-wide voluntary scheme was launched in Northern Ireland and Scotland in June 2013 and has been adopted by all the major retailers and some of the large manufacturers (together accounting for 2/3 of pre-packaged food on the UK market), as well as some smaller companies.
-FSAS and FSA in NI continue to actively encourage food and drink businesses to introduce the scheme as part of the wider EU FIC labelling changes through bilateral meetings and industry fora. - FSA continue to work with DH to counter concerns from some MS, European MEPs and the food industry to the UK-wide scheme.
+- New UK-wide voluntary scheme was launched in Scotland and Northern Ireland in June 2013 and has been adopted by all the major retailers and some of the large manufacturers (together accounting for 2/3 of pre-packaged food on the UK market), as well as some smaller companies.
+FSAS and FSA in NI continue to actively encourage food and drink businesses to introduce the scheme as part of the wider EU FIC labelling changes through bilateral meetings and industry fora. - FSA continue to work with DH to counter concerns from some MS, European MEPs and the food industry to the UK wide scheme.
 Key industry and NGO partners are supporting the UK position in Europe.